ibm-cloud-docs/cis/dns.md

 DNSSec adds a layer of authentication to the internet's DNS infrastructure, which otherwise is not secure.
 Secure DNS guarantees that visitors are directed to **your** web server when they type your domain name into a web browser.
 All you need to do is enable DNSSec in your DNS page from your IBM {{site.data.keyword.cis_short_notm}} account and add the DS record to your registrar.

-You can select **View DS records** to open a dialog box that explains how to add the DS record to your registrar.
+You can select **View DS records** to display the information needed to add the DS record to your registrar.
 You must copy parts of the DS record and paste them into your registrar’s dashboard.
 Every registrar is different, and your registrar might only require you to enter information for some of the available fields.